 Tear - A scratching technique where you pull and push a sound while altering the speed of the pull or push by hand.

 Tip - The act of using just the tip to get used to how little you should move when scratching.

 Timecode Discs - Allow you to control DJ software with turntables.

 Throwing - Giving a disc a small push to reduce lag time as it speeds up.
 It's a necessity for beatmatching.

-Tone Arm - A hollow metal tube with a counterweight to which the Cartridge is attached.
-Can be straight or S-shaped.
+Tone Arm - A hollow metal tube with a counterweight to which the cartridge is attached.
+It can be straight or S-shaped.

 Tracking - The act of getting your stylus to match the groove patterns.